AlexPaulien/yahoo-finance-scrapper/README.md

                 results[title] = data_
             results['year'] = year

-Please check the code files for me details.
+Please check the code files for more details.

 ## Results